-Peter Noll, Assistant Professor of Public History and Museum Studies, joined the faculty at Tusculum College in 2011.
+Peter Noll, Associate Professor of Public History and Museum Studies, joined the Tusculum faculty in 2011.

 Dr. Noll earned a PhD from the Agricultural History and Rural Studies program at Iowa State University in 2011, an MA in Historical Administration in 2002 from Eastern Illinois University, and a BA in History from North Central College in 2000.
 In his research, Dr. Noll studies the ways in which culture, infrastructure, and economics affected the agricultural landscape and built environment of ethnic enclaves across the nineteenth-century Midwest.
 Peter looks forward to future research projects on the development and popularization of clay drain tile.
 Of particular interest are the social institutions rural inhabitants created at the local level to administer what would eventually become one of the largest and most revolutionary, yet virtually invisible, infrastructural improvements in the United States history.